Updated on 5/18/2022

 3. Working with a therapist gives you an opportunity to have more regular check-ins

-Most people on medication only see their psychiatrist about once a month, typically even less often.
+Most people on medication only see their in-person or online psychiatrist about once a month, typically even less often.
 Most of us have much more frequent contact with our therapists, and they can check in regularly to make sure we’re feeling okay as we transition off the medication.
 And if your therapist has a direct line to your psychiatrist, he or she can act as a powerful advocate if you’re not able to speak with your psychiatrist directly when you need to.

 4. You can talk through any side effects

 Most psychopharmaceuticals have some type of physical or emotional side effects associated, but some — depending on the medication — also include side effects as a result of tapering off.
 For example, some antidepressants leave the user with an almost withdrawal-like feeling as the medication makes its way out of the body.
 It depends on the half life of the drug.
 Your therapist can help you mitigate this and any other side effects that might occur and, at the very least, provide an empathic ear as you make these sometimes uncomfortable changes.